 Prefect enables you to log a variety of useful information about your flow and task runs, capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.

-Prefect captures logs for your flow and task runs by default, even if you have not started an Orion API server with
+Prefect captures logs for your flow and task runs by default, even if you have not started a Prefect Orion API server with

 prefect orion start.

-You can view and filter logs in the Orion UI, or access log records via the API or CLI.
+You can view and filter logs in the Prefect UI or Prefect Cloud, or access log records via the API or CLI.